antonyanuraj/antonyanuraj.github.io/README.md

 ### 3) Apply Jekyll theme to your website

-   - Go to `settings` on your repository.
+   - Go to `settings` in your repository.

    - Scroll down till you see a section called `GitHub Pages`.